2007 Croatian coast fires: Fires around Dubrovnik

 On 5 August, several fires broke out in the Dubrovnik-Neretva County.
 At 10 PM, the sirens sounded the general alarm because the fire came close to the city of Dubrovnik itself.
 Mayor of Dubrovnik, Dubravka Šuica, called all the able men to help the firemen.
 A shelter for women, children and old people was made in the Revelin Fortress.
 The firemen from the Split-Dalmatia County and the Šibenik-Knin County helped fight the fire.
-At one time, the fire crossed Žarkovica, a couple of hundred meters from the first city houses.
+The fire spread to Žarkovica, a couple of hundred meters from the first city houses.
 On the other side, the fire reached Komolac and endangered the main power station.
 The state road was closed in the section from Konavle to Zaton, so the drivers there had to spend the night waiting on the road.
 The most desperate situation was around Mokošica, where the 20-kilometer fire came down to the houses, burning one house in Šumet.

 On 8 August, a forest fire broke out in the municipality of Konavle.
 It was fought by the county firemen and the state intervention forces of Dubrovnik, with 50 firemen and 15 fire engines.
 They were helped by three Canadair CL-415 airplanes and an Air Tractor.
 Firefighting was made more difficult by the strong wind and drought.
 Some tourists were evacuated from local hotels.

 The fires near Dubrovnik were well-publicized by international media.